-Author, Year and Quality Group Intervention Detailed intervention description Control Control description programs, decreasing sugar-sweetened beverages and increasing PA.
+Author, Year and Quality Group Intervention Detailed intervention description Control Control description parents self-monitored targeted behaviors and submitted logs at meetings.
+Focused on two typically targeted behaviors in pediatric weight management programs, decreasing sugar-sweetened beverages and increasing PA.
 Goals were 60 minutes/day of moderate-intensity PA (30 minutes/day for parents) most days of the week and for children and parents to consume ≤3 servings of sugar-sweetened beverages/week.
 Growth assessed at 0, 3, and 6 months.
-Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment. weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
+Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
+0, 3, and 6 months.
+Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
 Families provided with research staff contact information and encouraged to contact staff with any questions about information in the letter.
-Raynor, 2012b 130 Fair IG2 SUBSTITUTE S + Growth Monitoring months and monthly for months 3-6).
-Behavior change strategies included: self-monitoring, pre-planning, problem-solving, shaping, setting goals, Monthly newsletters + growth monitoring Monthly newsletter with information about healthy eating and leisure-time behaviors; growth assessed at 0, 3, and 6 months.
+Raynor, 2012b Fair IG2 S + Growth Monitoring months and monthly for months 3-6).
+Behavior change strategies included: Monthly newsletters + growth monitoring Monthly newsletter with information about healthy eating and leisure-time behaviors; growth assessed at 0, 3, and 6 months.
 Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
 Families provided with research staff contact information and encouraged to contact staff with any questions about information in the letter.
-Reinehr, 2010 131 Fair IG1 Obeldicks light Intervention included PA training, nutrition education, and behavior counseling and was performed in group sessions with individual counseling for child and family.
+Reinehr, 2010 Fair IG1 Obeldicks light Intervention included PA training, nutrition education, and behavior counseling and was performed in group sessions with individual counseling for child and family.
 Children divided into groups based on sex and age.
-PA training involved weekly 1.5 hour sessions for 6 months with exercise activities and instruction in PA and reduction in TV and computer game time.
-Nutrition course based on "Optimized Mixed Diet" which was fat and sugar reduced and contained 30% of energy from fat, 15% energy from protein, and 55% energy from carbohydrates.
+PA training involved weekly 1.5-hour sessions for 6 months with exercise activities and instruction in PA and reduction in television and computer game time.
+Nutrition course based on "Optimized Mixed Diet," which was fat and sugar reduced and contained 30% of energy from fat, 15% energy from protein, and 55% energy from carbohydrates.
 Children followed traffic light system.
-During intensive phase of first 3 months, 6-1.5 hour group sessions which included nutrition, PA and behavior education, 1 30-min individual nutrition counseling session.
-During "establishing phase" (next 3 months) 4 30-minute Waitlist Waitlist control for 6 months
+During intensive phase of first 3 months, six 1.5-hour group sessions for kids about nutrition and eating behavior and six 1.5-hour parent sessions Waitlist Waitlist control for 6 months